Endion station: Reuse and preservation

 After its move, the depot hosted a variety of commercial and municipal programs.
 The city of Duluth sold the depot in 2012.
 In July 2014 the Endion Station Public House opened in the building, but it has closed as of March 2019.
+In November 2019, Rod Raymond, owner of Fitger's Brewhouse, remodeled the building into a five-bedroom hotel.